256dpi/fire/DESIGN.md

 The framework provides a custom `Context` type that embeds a `context.Context` for compatibility but only uses it to carry the externally provided context.
 All framework related fields are openly accessible on the context.
 Ths context is the passed to all called user handlers.
-The optional `Global` type and field is a container that holds global state that can be inject at the beginning of the processing chain.

 ### Framework Code